SeevanDesha/M3U-Gamelist-Generator/README.md

+# English
+# M3U Gamelist Generator

+The M3U Gamelist Generator is a tool designed specifically for Batocera.linux.
+It facilitates the easy creation and updating of M3U playlists for games converted into CHD files with multiple CDs or disks.

+## Why This Tool?

+When games are converted into CHD files and have multiple CDs or disks, display issues may arise in Batocera.linux.
+This tool has been developed to create or update M3U playlists that inform the emulator that it's dealing with a game spanning multiple parts.

+## Key Features

+- Easy creation of M3U playlists for games with multiple CDs or disks.

+## Installation

+1. Download the latest version of the M3U Gamelist Generator.
+2. Run the application.

+## Usage

+1. Add the path of the folder containing your games.
+2. Click on "Create M3U" to generate the gamelists.

+## Contributions and Feedback

+Contributions and feedback are welcome!
+If you have ideas for improvement or want to report an issue, simply open an Issue or Pull Request.

+## Author

+- Seevan Desha

+© 2024 M3U Gamelist Generator

+# Deutsch
 # M3U Gamelist Generator

 Der M3U Gamelist Generator ist ein Tool, das speziell für Batocera.linux entwickelt wurde.
 Es ermöglicht die einfache Erstellung und Aktualisierung von M3U-Listen für Spiele, die in CHD-Dateien konvertiert wurden und mehrere CDs oder Disketten haben.